-As part of the Ulysses’ Shelter residency exchange programme, Literature Across Frontiers and Wales Literature Exchange organised a poetry translation workhshop on Microsoft Teams, connecting Welsh-language poets with poets from the project.
+As part of the Ulysses’ Shelter residency exchange programme, Literature Across Frontiers and Wales Literature Exchange organised a digital poetry translation workhshop connecting Welsh-language poets with poets from South East Europe.

 For two consecutive Sundays in June, Literature Across Frontiers, Wales Literature Exchange and online magazine Y Stamp, arranged an online translation workshop for poets to translate each other’s work.
 The workshop was part of the Ulysses’ Shelter programme, which is an international residency programme for young writers for literary exchange.